Blind Babies program

 VITAL Transition Program

 The VITAL (visually impaired teens accessing life) Transition program is for visually impaired high school students to prepare them for life after high school and successful entry into college or the workforce.
-Participants must register with the Division of Blind Services (DBS) to access available services and resources.
-Training provided by New Vision is via referral from DBS.
 Services include:

 - Activities of daily living, including money management, time management, cooking, cleaning, etc.,